Orciotrox/Nano-GPT_OpenWebUI_Functions/README.md

 - Import the flow into node red first.

-- Then copy the fuction into Openweb UI and set your API Key For nano-GPT.com and your node red url.
+- Then copy the fuction pipe for Chat and action for Images into Openweb UI and set your API Key For nano-GPT.com and your node red url.

 ## OpenWebUI Chat: